 Enables you to claim a refund, subject to certain conditions, of the goods and services tax (GST) and wine equalisation tax (WET) that you pay on goods you buy in Australia.

-Information on customs concessions for first-time migrants or returning Australian residents.
+Provides quick links to specific customs Information for travellers, including customs concessions for first-time migrants or returning Australian residents.